-Housing is most people’s biggest expense.
-That’s why, of all of the expenses we each have, it’s essential to get our housing costs right.
-It’s one of the most important keys to being able to be generous, save and invest adequately, and live with financial margin and peace of mind.
+Of all the spending decisions you make, housing is the most important one.
+It’s probably your biggest expense, so it’s essential to get it right.
+Doing so is one of the most important keys to being able to live generously, save and invest adequately, and live with financial margin and peace of mind.

 How Much of a Down Payment Should I Make?

 It used to be normal for people to make a down payment of at least 20 percent.
-That became anything but normal during the run-up to the housing bubble.
-Now, it’s coming back into vogue, and I think that’s a good thing.
+That became anything but normal during the run-up to the housing bubble, and look where that got us.

 Putting 20 percent down demonstrates the discipline to save.
 Plus, it prevents you from having to pay private mortgage insurance.